blab/cartography/docs/index.md

 The LOESS line plateaus at a genetic distance of 50, revealing that as points become more and more divergent, MDS places them at similar euclidean distances, which is a hallmark of algorithms that preserve some local structure.
 Euclidean distance does a fairly accurate job distinguishing viruses from similar and different clades (Figure 6B).
 In Figure 6B, the within clade relationship curve on the KDE density plot is at lower euclidean distances than the between clade relationships, which there is a lot of overlap.
-The embedding had a median ratio of 1:14, which reveals that it's fairly good at compartementalizing the data by euclidean distance.
+The embedding had the within clade median of -1.179 and the between clade median of -0.083, which reveals that it's fairly good at compartementalizing the data by euclidean distance.
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of ___ and an accuracy of ______, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.541 and an accuracy of 0.898, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.

 t-SNE: This embedding does a very good job of clustering the data; every clade is a visually identifiable cluster, and clades more similarly related genetically are closer together in the plot (Figure 4D).
 The data points from different clades did not overlap each other much, and the embedding did revealed different relationships than the rendering of the tree, giving less euclidean space between points that were more genetically diverse and creating a “threshold” for how much genetic diversity would impact euclidean distance.